mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Pods vs Tasks

 A Task generally maps to a process.
 A Pod is a collection of Tasks that share an environment.
 All Tasks in a Pod will come up and go down together.
-Therefore, [restart](#restart-a-pod)/[replace](#replace-a-pod) operations are at Pod granularity rather than Task granularity.
+Therefore, [restart](#restart-a-pod) and [replace](#replace-a-pod) operations are at Pod granularity rather than Task granularity.

 ## Placement Constraints